pittcsc/Documents/Constitution.md

 orientation, gender identity and expression, genetic information, disability or status as a veteran.
 5. Membership is not limited to students majoring in Computer Science.
 6. There are no financial requirements for membership.
+7. Membership in Pitt CSC is conditional on active participation in the Pitt CSC community.
+This may be achieved through attendance at club meetings and events, communication on the club's Slack and social media, and working on club projects.

 ## VIII) Membership Procedures